Our History

 SFI Launches 2005-2009 Standard

-The External Review Panel commented that “The 2005-2009 SFI Standard is a sustainable forestry standard that can be fairly compared against any in the world.
+The External Review Panel stated that “The 2005-2009 SFI Standard is a sustainable forestry standard that can be fairly compared against any in the world.“

-In order to ensure the relevance of the program to current forest conditions, and continue to fulfill its commitment to continuous improvement, the SFI Standard is moved to a 5-year revision cycle.
+In order to ensure the relevance of the program to current forest conditions, and continue to fulfill its commitment to continuous improvement, the SFI Standard was moved to a 5-year revision cycle.

 2007